GustafEnebog/project-2/README.md

   + Responsiveness using the device toolbar in Dev tools

 ### Validator Testing
-+ All code was tested for syntactical errors with perfect results using official validators (Java Script 62 warnings all relating to potential compability issies with java script or browser versions) :
++ All code was tested for syntactical errors with perfect results using official validators (Java Script 62 warnings relating to potential compability issues with java script or browser versions):
   + HTML using the W3C-the official validator for html-code (https://validator.w3.org/)
 ![W3C result](assets/images/readme/html-validator.jpg)
   + CSS using Jigsaw-the official validator for CSS-code (https://jigsaw.w3.org/css-validator/)